LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/comparison-model.md

 ## Model for Comparison
 {:#comparison-model}

-In this section, we introduce a simple model for comparing approaches for declaratively representing Web API responses.
+In this section, we introduce a model for comparing approaches for declaratively representing Web API responses.
-<span class="comment" data-author="RV">Why do you say <q>simple</q>?
-What are the good and bad qualities of being simple?
-Is it trivial?
-I guess a model shouldn't be more difficult than it needs to be, but also not less.
-I'd be careful expressing this.</span>
 Our model consists of different criteria that can influence the choice of a certain approach:
 _RDF complexity_, _expressivity_, _composability_, _discoverability_ and _adoptability_.
 These will be explained hereafter.